 How do you wear your hair on vacation?
 I’ve taken a good amount of trips in the past 5+ years and protective styles for vacation have been the best option.
-As a woman finding the best vacation hairstyle is important as it correlates with the various activities on the vacation itinerary and what hair products or hair tools to pack.
-If you’re looking for protective styles for the beach, your next family trip, foodie adventure or historical tour, here are seven vacation hairstyles for black women with relaxed or natural hair.
+As a natural, finding the best vacation hairstyle is important as it correlates with the various activities on the itinerary and what hair products or hair tools to pack.
+If you’re looking for suggestions for protective styles for the beach, your next family trip, foodie adventure or historical tour, here are seven vacation hairstyles for black women with relaxed or natural hair.

 Box braids are a great protective style for vacation because they’re easy to manage.
-You can use them to create other hairstyles and you still have the ability to cleanse and oil your scalp.
+You can use box braids to create other hairstyles and you still have the ability to cleanse and oil your scalp.
 If you are getting your braids done by a professional, make sure they are not braiding too tight.
 Save your edges girl!
 If you plan to do water activities, box braids can weigh your hair down and take a long time to dry.

 Check out my full review of the Sensationnel Aruba Wave Crochet hair below

 Going on a month-long trip or want locs without the commitment?
 Consider getting faux locs.
 Faux locs are a great protective style for the beach, long-term backpacking or round-the-world trips.
 Faux locs are one of the best vacation hairstyles for black women because they’re easy to maintain and look better as time goes by.
 If you to save money, check out faux locs tutorials on YouTube because faux locs are pretty expensive when done professionally.
 They also take a very long time to finish depending on the method used by the stylist.
 The end results, however, are beautiful.